 In the given question, Abhishek (guarantor) died after 15th month.
 This will operate as a revocation of a continuing guarantee as to the future transactions taking place after the death of surety (i.e. Abhishek).
-However, the Abhishek's estate remains liable for the past transactions (i.e. 15^{th} month and before) which have already taken place before the death of the surety.
+However, the Abhishek's estate remains liable for the past transactions (i.e. 15th month and before) which have already taken place before the death of the surety.

-A' gives to 'M' a continuing guarantee to the extent of Rs.
+22.A' gives to 'M' a continuing guarantee to the extent of Rs.
 8,000 for the fruits to be supplied by 'M' to 'S' from time to time on credit.
-Afterwards 'S' became embarrassed and without the knowledge of 'A', 'M' and 'S' contract that 'M' shall continue to supply 'S' with fruits for ready money and that payments shall be applied to the then existing debts between 'S' and 'M'.
-Examining the provision of the Indian Contract Act, 1872, decide whether 'A' is liable on his guarantee given to M.
+Afterwards 'S' became continue to supply 'S' with fruits for ready money and that payments shall be applied to the then existing debts between 'S' and 'M'.
+Examining the provision of the Indian Contract Act 1872, decide whether A' is liable on his guarantee given to M.